 Where feedback is written, comments will be used to inform the children of their next step within learning, their guidance for learning in the future and a 'where to next' linked to either their targets or a gap in their knowledge.
 This will take place on a regular basis but where possible through live marking in lessons.
+There must also be a comment related to success and 'tickled pink'.
+This needs to be specific to the task and LO and explain what was successful with clear examples.
 Most correction marking will be in the margin aligned to the appropriate section of work and will follow the marking code.

-VF - verbal feedback
+$\mathbf{VF}$ - verbal feedback